smart home iot devices

 What are some examples of IoT devices in a smart home?

-Common smart home IoT devices include smart speakers (Amazon Echo, Google Nest), smart thermostats (Nest, Ecobee), smart lighting (Philips Hue), smart security cameras (Ring, Arlo), smart locks, and smart appliances like refrigerators and ovens, all designed to enhance convenience and control.
+Okay, so what kind of IoT gadgets do you see in a smart home?
+We’re talking smart speakers (Amazon Echo, Google Nest), clever thermostats (Nest, Ecobee), intelligent lighting (Philips Hue), sharp security cameras (Ring, Arlo), smart locks, and even smart appliances like fridges and ovens.
+They’re all basically there to make your life easier and give you more command.

 How much data do IoT devices collect?